tylerwu2222/magpie/README.md

 ![drag_duplicate](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExajUzaXBreGpneDFkbWEwZzQ2b212Y3h2ZG14NTdqaTZraHJubWQ1NyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/DusPcUthzowZPJGRBG/giphy.gif)

 ### Aging notes 👴
-Your notes can age (like Duolingo's app logo), they become greyer with time to let you subtly know which notes (This feature can also be toggled on a per-note basis)
+Your notes can age (like Duolingo's app logo), they become greyer with time to let you subtly know which notes might need some attention (or should be deleted).
+(This feature can also be toggled on a per-note basis)

 <img src="https://drive.google.com/uc?export=view&id=1syGy8o4uN4KEw74q-wfAT1JWfVJn3sRJ" alt="aging_notes" width="200"/>